 In swing trading, you can lose more than your initial investment when trading on margin.
 Unfortunately, margin trading can amplify gains as well as losses.

-Here’s how it is possible to lose more than 100% of your investment in margin trading.
+Here’s how losing more than 100% of your investment in margin trading is possible.
 Let’s say you have a $10,000 cash account, for example.
-If you have a margin account, you can access an extra $10,000.
+You can access an extra $10,000 if you have a margin account.
 This means you have $20,000 to trade with.